-In 2011, except for the \$250,000 annual compensation we paid to the chairman of our board and the \$100,000 paid to the vice chairman of our board, the only form of direct compensation we provided to our part-time officers was the granting of long-term equity in the form of restricted stock awards.
-For services rendered to us, our part-time officers are compensated by Majestic, which was paid a fee of \$2,725,000 (excluding \$175,000 as reimbursement for our share of direct office expenses) in 2011 pursuant to the compensation and services agreement.
+In 2012, except for the \$250,000 annual compensation we paid to the chairman of our board and the \$100,000 paid to the vice chairman of our board, the only form of direct compensation we provided our part-time officers was the granting of long-term equity in the form of restricted stock awards.
+For services rendered to us, our part-time officers are compensated by Majestic, which was paid a fee of \$2.725 million (excluding \$175,000 as reimbursement for our share of direct office expenses) in 2012 pursuant to the compensation and services agreement.